cdienem/StarTool/README.md

 `--rename_table tablenameNew`

 Renames the current table in use to tablenameNew.
+Be aware that renaming tables may screw up compatibility with Relion.

 ### Local Editors (work on current selection)

+`--sort _rlnlabel`

+Sorts the selected data by the given label (ascending).

+`--tros _rlnlabel`

+Sorts the selected data by the given label (descending).

 `--delete`